lammps/lammps/doc/src/pair_lj_relres.rst

-Notice that the CG parameters are mixed only for interactions between atom types associated with hybrid sites, and that the switching distances are mixed on the group basis.
+Notice that the CG parameters are mixed only for interactions between atom types associated with hybrid sites, and that the switching distances are mixed on the cluster basis.

 More examples can be found in the *examples/relres* folder.